mvargeson/fork-ts-checker-webpack-plugin-resolution-issue/README.md

 - packages/foo does not depend on anything and exports Foo
 ```

-## Initial Run
+## How To Reproduce
-Run `yarn bootstrap` to install all dependencies and kick off the first build.
+1. Run `yarn bootstrap` from the root to install all dependencies and kick off the first build.
 This will show the failure.

-## Subsequent Runs
+2. Run `yarn build` from the root.
+This will not show the failure
-- Run `yarn clean && yarn build` to reproduce the issue.
-Run `yarn build` again without `yarn clean` and you will see no error.
+3. Run `yarn clean && yarn build` from the root.
+This will show the failure.
+Running without `yarn clean` will not show the failure.
-- Run `yarn clean && yarn build:fixed` to show the everything okay when not using ForkTsCheckerWebpackPlugin.
+4. Run `yarn clean && yarn build:fixed` to show the everything okay when not using ForkTsCheckerWebpackPlugin.